 Therefore, once they are in a mature tank (well-established tank), you need to make them comfortable as best as you can.
 If (when) they survive the first few weeks, keeping them will be almost as simple as Red Cherry shrimp.

 Their water conditions are also very similar to Cherry shrimp or any of the Neocaridina shrimp.
-Caridina cf. babaulti shrimp thrive in warm temperature (anywhere between 70F to 80F).
+Caridina cf. babaulti shrimp thrive in warm temperatures (anywhere between 70F to 80F).
 They can have a kH from 0 to 12 and a gH from 4 to 14, TDS from 50 to 250 so that is a pretty wide range.
 Note that is their breeding parameters whereas they can survive even in more extreme parameters.
 However, they will not breed in this case.

 Any shrimp are much less tolerant of poor water conditions than most fish.
 Ammonia, nitrites, and nitrates will eventually kill the shrimp.
-If your nitrates level is more than 20 you should do the water change.
+If your nitrate level is more than 20 you should do the water change.

 It is especially important that you use sponge filtration to prevent their babies from getting sucked up.